Options for outsourcing

 The use of outsourcing can be a strategic decision or driven by management and cost saving.
 Once a decision has been made to consider outsourcing there is a need to identify the parts of the operations in respect to possible outsourcing options.
 The decision on the strategy should most importantly consider how suitable the various parts of the operation are for outsourcing the costs, any difference in performance a 3PL may offer, and any other financial implications that would result.

-The options available vary as do the benefits and these options can be:
+The options available vary as do the benefits and can be one of the following:

 A 3PL provides management and operational resource within your own warehouse

 To pass the entire operation over to a 3PL facility either as: